woutervh-/typescript-is/README.md

 * This library aims to be able to check any serializable data.
 * This library will not check functions.
 Function signatures are impossible to check at run-time.
-* This library will not check classes.
+* This library will not check classes (except the global `Date`).
 Instead, you are encouraged to use the native `instanceof` operator.
 For example:

 ```typescript
 import { is } from 'typescript-is';